 This annual list of popular novated lease vehicles reflects a true picture of consumer choice and new vehicle trends because they are all private purchases.
-They are using a novated lease for the financial savings and administration benefits this unique funding model provides Australian families.
+They are using a novated lease to buy the car of their dreams with the accessories to match their lifestyle.

 - Mazda CX-5